nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Add Ingredients
 To add an ingredient of a certain quantity to Meal Companion's storage, use the command `add <ingredient> /qty <quantity>`.
 The `/qty` portion of the command is necessary for Meal Companion to distinguish between the sections of the command.
+You may refer to Fig. 3 for an example and the expected output.

+For example:
-For example, `add ground chicken /qty 300`.
+`add ground chicken /qty 300`

 ![add2.png](images/add2.png)
 <sub>Fig 3: Sample of Add Ingredients command with user input highlighted.</sub>